borkshop/kni/MANUAL.md

 replacement".
 With the "^" prefix followed by an expression, you can determine the number of threads to sample from the alternation.
-Once a thread has been sampled, it is inelligible for the next sample, until the number of samples or the number of threads has been exhausted.
+Once a thread has been sampled, it is ineligible for the next sample, until the number of samples or the number of threads has been exhausted.
 Samples can also have weights.
-If the weight of a thread is 0, it is inelligible for sampling.
+If the weight of a thread is 0, it is ineligible for sampling.

 In the next example, there are threads, each catering to a different sense.
 Depending on the narrators perception of those senses, they may experience up